Latin American Migration Project (ICPSR 179)

 Latin American Migration Project is a study to advance understanding of the complex processes of international migration and immigration to the United States.
 In addition to basic demographic data, the survey gathers information on family composition, fertility, infant mortality, household head marital history, labor history of the household head and his/her spouse, and ownership history of properties and businesses.
 Furthermore, detailed data on internal migration, migration to the mainland United States, and multiple aspects of key United States trips (work experience, income, social networks, remittances, welfare use, etc.) are also collected.

-These data are not available from ICPSR.
-Users should consult the data owners directly (via Latin American Migration Project) for details on obtaining the data and documentation.
+These data are not available from DSDR.
+Users should consult the data owners directly (via Latin American Migration Project) for details on obtaining these resources.

 Scope of Study